learn-co-curriculum/map-state-to-props-readme/README.md

 slice of the state that we need to our __App__ component.
 So we will need (1) a function that listens to every change in the store and then (2) filters out the changes relevant to a particular component to (3) provide to that component.
 That's exactly what's happening here.
-In the next paragraph, let's go through what is doing what.
+Let's go through what is doing what.

 ```javascript
 export default connect(mapStateToProps)(App);